Cleaning a Coffee Grinder 101

 Several companies market special cleansing products for coffee grinders.
 These tablets, which are about the size of coffee beans, are usually made of edible grains that you run through the grinder the same way you would your beans.
 The idea is that grinding the cleaning tablets will knock loose any stuck grounds and absorb extra oils on your blades or burrs.

 If you’re really having trouble getting your burrs or blades clean, they might be a good option for you, but we find regular manual cleaning is the best strategy for preventing both of those problems.
+If you use cleaning tablets, it’s important to make sure you run some beans through your grinder afterward—to help get rid of any residue left behind by the tablets before you grind any you plan to brew.

 Should You Use Rice to Clean a Coffee Grinder?